ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## You have to configure your new Debian VM

-Now you have a functional Debian VM but, as you did with your Proxmox VE host, it needs to be configured.
-This chapter will show you most of the same setup procedures detailed in the chapters between [**G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources%2C%20updates%20and%20extra%20tools.md) and [**G016**](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md), but in an condensed manner.
-It will also add some extra steps needed for setting up particular aspects on this VM.
+Now you have a functional Debian VM but, as you did with your Proxmox VE host, you have to configure it.
+This chapter indicates most of the same setup procedures detailed in the chapters between [**G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources%2C%20updates%20and%20extra%20tools.md) and [**G016**](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md), but in an condensed manner.
+This chapter also adds some extra steps needed for setting up particular aspects on this VM.

 ## Suggestion about the IP organization within your LAN

-Before you go further configuring your new VM or creating some more, you should consider organizing the IPs in your network.
-With this I mean that you should assign static IPs (if you haven't done it already) to your Proxmox VE server and your VMs, including your new one.
-This will allow you to know to what IPs to connect to through SSH easily, rather than being forced to check every time what IP is assigned to your VMs and Proxmox VE host.
-Also will help you avoid potential IP conflicts among your devices and VMs.
-I suggest you to figure out first, in a document or spreadsheet, the IP distribution you want within your network.
+Before you start configuring your new VM or create some more, you should consider organizing the IPs in your network.
+This means that you should assign static IPs (if you have not done it already) to your Proxmox VE server and your new and future VMs.
+This allows you to know to what IPs to connect to through SSH easily, rather than being forced to check every time what IP is assigned to your VMs and Proxmox VE host.
+Also it helps you avoid potential IP conflicts among your devices and VMs.
+Start by figuring out first, in a document or spreadsheet, the IP distribution you want within your network.
 This way you can see how to divide the IPs among all your present devices and future VMs.

-I'll tell you how I've done it in my own LAN as an example.
-I set my router's LAN as a `10.0.0.0/8` network, which gives a very big range of IP numbers.
-Then, I only set static IPs in specific subranges (just defined in a spreadsheet) for my Proxmox VE server and the VMs I run in it.
-My Proxmox VE standalone node's IP is in a particular subrange (`10.1.0.0`), while all my Proxmox-based VMs are in a different one (`10.4.0.0`).
-Since the range of IPs available in a `10.0.0.0` network is enormous for a home LAN, I can afford leaving my user devices getting random IPs (with randomized MACs for better security) without worrying about possible IP conflicts.
+Here is a description of how it has been done in the LAN used for this guide.
+The router's LAN is set as a `10.0.0.0/8` network, which gives a very big range of IP numbers.
+Then, there are static IPs set in specific subranges (just defined in a spreadsheet) only for the Proxmox VE server and the VMs run in it.
+The Proxmox VE standalone node's IP is in a particular subrange (`10.1.0.0`), while all the Proxmox-based VMs are in a different one (`10.4.0.0`).
+Since the range of IPs available in a `10.0.0.0` network is enormous for a home LAN, it is possible to leave the users' devices getting random IPs (with randomized MACs for better security) without worrying much about possible IP conflicts.

 ## Adding the `apt` sources for _non-free_ packages

 It might happen that you need to install `apt` packages in your VM that are _non-free_ for Debian standards.
-To allow that, you need to enable the right `apt` sources in your Debian VM.
+To allow that, you need to enable the right `apt` sources in your Debian VM:

-1. Start the VM, then open a `noVNC` shell and log in the VM as `root`, or open a SSH session and log in as your **other user** (the `sshd` server won't allow you to log in as `root` using a password).
-If you choose the SSH method, you'll have to become `root` with the `su` command:
+1. Start the VM, then open a `noVNC` shell and log in the VM as `root`, or open a SSH session and log in as your other user (the `sshd` server will not allow you to log in as `root` using a password).
+If you choose the SSH method, you have to become `root` with the `su` command:

     ~~~sh
     $ su root